pcu4dros/promotions/README.md

 - Implement structured logging using libraries like Zap or Logrus for better observability and performance.
+- Add more interfaces if needed to decouple even more the code.
 - Conduct benchmark testing to validate performance and ensure the system efficiently handles 200000+ products.
 - Implement pagination for product listings to improve response times and scalability.